unitedastronomer/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 This will allow OCLP to automatically allow and detect **"Legacy Wireless"**

-### Misc Section
+### Misc

-- Secure Boot Model set to `Disabled`.
-Changing the secure boot status **requires** an NVRAM reset, if not some variables are retained which can cause issue with IMG4 verification in macOS. - [Khronokernel](https://github.com/mrlimerunner/sonoma-wifi-hacks?tab=readme-ov-file#pre-root-patching)
+- Set Secure Boot Model to `Disabled`.
+Changing the secure boot status requires an NVRAM reset, or variables retained can cause issues with IMG4 verification in macOS. - [Khronokernel](https://github.com/mrlimerunner/sonoma-wifi-hacks?tab=readme-ov-file#pre-root-patching)
 	- [ApECID](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html#apecid) *cannot* be used with root patches, it needs to be disabled and remain disabled.

-### NVRAM Section
+### NVRAM
-- SIP (System Integrity Protection) must be set to a reduced state.
+- Set SIP (System Integrity Protection) to a reduced state.

 | Key*   | Value      |   Type |
 |--------|------------|--------|
 | csr-active-config | 03080000 | Data |

- - AMFI set to disabled.
-Add the following to your boot arguments.
+ - Disable AMFI by adding the following to your boot arguments.

 | Key*   | Value      |   Type |
 |--------|------------|--------|